Labor history of the United States: Recent years

 After 1960, public sector unions grew rapidly and secured good wages and high pensions for their members.
 While manufacturing and farming steadily declined, state- and local-government employment quadrupled from 4 million workers in 1950 to 12 million in 1976 and 16.6 million in 2009.

 In 2009, the US membership of public sector unions surpassed membership of private sector unions for the first time, at 7.9 million and 7.4 million respectively.

 In 2011, states faced a growing fiscal crisis and the Republicans had made major gains in the 2010 elections.
 Public sector unions came under heavy attack especially in Wisconsin, as well as Indiana, New Jersey and Ohio from conservative Republican legislatures.
 Conservative state legislatures tried to drastically reduce the abilities of unions to collectively bargain.
 Conservatives argued that public unions were too powerful since they helped elect their bosses, and that overly generous pension systems were too heavy a drain on state budgets.

+A 2023 study published by Oxfam found that the United States ranks among the worst among developed countries for labor protections, including the right to organize, ranking 32 out of 38 among OECD countries.

+In March 2025 President Donald Trump signed an executive order that instructed many federal agencies to end collective bargaining with many federal unions.
+The Trump administration also launched a lawsuit against the American Federation of Government Employees seeking to invalidate existing federal collective bargaining agreements between federal agencies and federal unions arguing it constrains the executive branch.

 Analysis

 According to labor historians, the US has the most violent labor history of any industrialized nation.

 Some historians have attempted to explain why a labor party did not emerge in the United States, in contrast to Western Europe.
 Historian Gary Gerstle asserts that organized labor in the US was strongest when the fear of communism reached its peak, and the former's decline coincided with the collapse of the latter.
 Gerstle argues that capitalist elites were much less willing to compromise with the working class once the threat of communism disappeared and neoliberal capitalism became the dominant global system.
 He emphasizes that this analysis is not meant to rehabilitate communist governments, which he describes as tyrannies.

+Labor historian Julie Greene writes that the Second Gilded Age has seen the entrenchment of corporate power and the dismantling of labor movements, which has resulted in falling real wages and increased working class acquiescence to exploitation.
+She argues that this is a key difference from the original Gilded Age when there was violent capital-labor conflict as working class people created powerful labor movements to improve wages and working conditions, which helped pave the way to what she describes as a "gentler capitalism" in the mid 20th century.
+According to Greene, the disappearance of any alternatives to capitalism globally, in particular the dissolution of the Soviet Union and China's economic liberalization, has made the process of expanding corporate power and dismantling labor movements easier.